 Political Studies Review provides unique intellectual space for rigorous high-quality peer reviewed original research across political science and the study of politics in related fields that aims at stimulating wide-ranging debate and cutting edge discussion of topical issues.
 We therefore welcome submissions across a wide-range of methodological or theoretical frameworks provided they are relevant for the research question and conform to the highest standards of scientific rigour and research ethics.

-(1) Original research articles: the journal is a forum for innovative, rigorous and original work of significance to the discipline.
+(1) Original Research Articles: the journal is a forum for innovative, rigorous and original work of significance to the discipline.
 Such work may be theoretical in nature, it may have a comparative focus, and/or it may cut across traditional scholarly fields and push disciplinary boundaries.

 Original research articles are no more than 8000 words in length inclusive of all notes and references.
-Shorter research notes are also welcome.

 (2) Early Results: Many research projects produce exiting early results where the immediacy (and impact) is then lost as researchers seek to fashion full length articles.
 In the Early Results section, authors can release early findings from projects without excessive theoretical set-up or a long literature review.
 In essence, these articles will be akin to working papers, where the results will ultimately feature in full articles with an extended argument (in other journals or in PSR).
 This will provide not only a means by which early findings can be published, but also an arena in which new ideas can be explored, promoted and tested.